coderefinery/social-coding/talk.md

 # Plan for this talk

 .left-column[
-### - Why software and what you make matters
+### - What you make matters
 ### - When can you take from others?
 ### - How can you give to others?
 ### - How to grow a community around your code
 ### - ... and how does this relate to CodeRefinery?
 ]

 .right-column[
 <img src="img/in-out.png" style="width: 100%;"/>

 Things .emph[go in], things .emph[come out].
-You can't survive without both.
+If you want to build on others, you have to care about both directions.
 ]

 <!-- Tell an anecdote: we were working on this talk, and wondered this